Designing Sensors into Battery-Powered IoT Nodes

 The Ideal Battery-Powered, Wireless Sensor Node Solution for the IoT

-The ideal solution will address every point in the challenge statement above... it will maximize the time the product can adequately sense the environment on a single battery charge.
+The ideal solution will address every point in the challenge statement above by maximizing the time the product can adequately sense the environment on a single battery charge.

-With this in mind, a battery-powered IoT sensor device would offer:
+With this in mind, a battery-powered IoT sensor device would offer the following:

 Silicon Labs Gecko Low Energy Sensor Interface (LESENSE)

-Years ago, Silicon Labs anticipated the importance of battery-operated wireless sensor applications.
-We have been investing aggressively in energy-efficient wireless, MCU, and sensor technology ever since.
+Years ago, Silicon Labs anticipated the importance of battery-operated wireless sensor applications and began investing aggressively in energy-efficient wireless, MCU, and sensor technology ever since.